Updated April 2019

 December 2013: Searching for an address through Couch Surfing I ended up with three serious, trusted guys who would be able to host me.
 Only Pappy appeared to be a family man, which I prefer.
 So I made clear I’d chosen him to stay with in Dubai.
-I needed a place to take off from, and to leave my bicycle behind for about 6 weeks: having met Henrik, decided to meet up with him as soon as possible, it happened I would fly to the person I met in Iran, from Dubai the 25th of December, not a date who would fit every host, as it is the second Christmas day.
+I needed a place to take off from, and to leave my bicycle behind for about 6 weeks, to fly home and see my parents, the 25th of December, not a date which would fit every host, as it is the second Christmas day.

 Pappy and Dany nevertheless invited me, had me over for about 7 days.
 Not that I was planning to stay that long but Pappy and Dany kind of asked me to stay just a bit longer, one more day only… I was most welcome to spend the Christmas evening with them, as well as with their family.
 I went with them to a birthday party and had my bicycle shifted from a friend’s house, to their house to Pappy’s workplace, all to keep my bicycle stored safely.
 He and his wife Dany got also quite excited to give the cause where I cycle for some publicity, and both got me interviewed for several newspapers as well as a life television interview.
 More so, Pappy and Dany got two lovely daughters and an adorable mother, Leela, who is, without exaggerating, the best cook of Cochin ánd Ajman!
 Pappy put me in touch with his uncle and together with Shiva I went to visit a beautiful museum in Sharjah.
 I met a large part of the family and all were just so friendly and good to be with.